microsoft/ApplicationInsights-node.js/README.md

  - Propagating Operation Name to Dependency Telemetry

-> [!WARNING]
-> This SDK only works for Node.js environments.
+> *Warning:* This SDK only works for Node.js environments.
 Use the [Application Insights JavaScript SDK](https://github.com/microsoft/ApplicationInsights-JS) for web and browser scenarios.

 ## Get started